Contents | Start | End | Previous: Chapter 21: Making Your Books Accessible | Next: Chapter 23: Formatting For Print

 This chapter describes how you can use various features to improve the quality of text-to-speech output in Jutoh, whether played immediately to help with proof-reading, or with the goal of creating audio files.
 We will also describe how to create ‘speech archives’ so your customers can generate their own audio files.

 For how to create accessible Epub 3 files which have the potential for speech output, see Chapter 21: Making Your Books Accessible.
-The following will describe direct speech output using Jutoh, rather than Epub 3 output, although there is some overlap in features, such as lexicons and some aspects of markup.
+The following mostly describes direct speech output using Jutoh, rather than Epub 3 output, although there is some overlap in features, such as lexicons and some aspects of markup.
+We cover the topic of AI narration later in the chapter.

 Do take a look at the sample project Patient Advice Speech Sample.jutoh since it may help you understand concepts covered here.